- Quality Score is a 1-10 signal based on three factors: Exp. CTR (≈40%), Ad Relevance (≈30%), and LP Experience (≈30%).

 The relationship between Quality Score and cost is non-linear.
 The difference between QS 4 and QS 7 is larger than the difference between QS 7 and QS 10, because Ad Rank is a multiplicative function.
 Here is how the cost impact looks across the full range, benchmarked against accounts managed across the DACH region from 2020 to 2026:

-The practical implication: for a campaign spending CHF 2,000/month on a keyword cluster with average QS 4, bringing that to QS 7 is roughly equivalent to reducing spend to CHF 1,300/month for the same number of conversions.
+The practical implication: for a campaign spending $2,000/month on a keyword cluster with average QS 4, bringing that to QS 7 is roughly equivalent to reducing spend to $1,300/month for the same number of conversions.
 That difference pays for a landing page redesign, a copywriting review, or several months of management fees.

 - Use the keyword in Headline 1.
 Ads with the target keyword in the first headline consistently outperform those that bury it.
 "Google Ads für Umzugsunternehmen" in Headline 1 beats "Professionelles Online-Marketing" every time for that specific query.